lucafoscili/lf-nodes/docs/IMAGE_EDITOR.md

 1. The widget loads the dataset JSON, renders a masonry grid, and pre-fills settings with `defaults`.
 2. Canvas interactions capture mask strokes into base64 payloads.
-3. When the user requests an inpaint, the widget submits a multipart form to `/lf-nodes/process-image` containing the base image URL, filter `type`, and `settings`.
+3. As the user tweaks settings or paints masks, the widget submits debounced multipart forms to `/lf-nodes/process-image` containing the base image URL, filter `type`, and `settings`.
-4. For manual-apply filters the widget defers the API call until the user presses **Apply** to avoid accidental requests.
-5. Responses update the dataset (`nodes`, history snapshots, status) so the node can resume once the user is satisfied.
+4. Responses update the dataset (`nodes`, history snapshots, status) so the node can resume once the user is satisfied.

 ### 3. `/process-image`